-Owning a valid ticket is not enough to be a legal traveler.
+Owning a valid ticket is not enough to be a legal traveller.
 You need to validate it before starting your trip.
 Always keep your ticket with you during the whole duration of your trip, even if it’s a single ticket.

 - Most train stations have access control gates.
-When you go through any access gate and you are granted access to the station, your ticket is already validated: you’re good to go.
+When you go through any access gate, and you are granted access to the station, your ticket is already validated: you’re good to go.
 If a train station does not have access control, you will see a validation machine inside the station, and you’re required to validate your ticket before jumping on a train.

 - When you jump into a bus or a tramway, you won’t see any control access gates.
 On the bus, you enter through the front door, and there is a validation machine right on the entrance.
 You have to validate your ticket when you enter the bus, and the driver will usually monitor this.
 On the tram, you’ll find validation machines scattered all around the interior.
 You don’t have to validate again when you leave.